sbaresearch/mbn-mcfg-tools/README.md

 # MBN MCFG Tools

+**DISCLAIMER**: This tool is still under development and started as a hastily written script because we needed something to parse MBN files, so please do not expect a polished tool.

 This project provides a python library/application for parsing Qualcomm MBN configuration files and the contained configuration items.